yyc12345/bus_rode_windows_old/Build setup.md

 # bus\_rode Release Setup
-In some project.
+In some projects.
 When you release a app, but you find it isn't work.
 Why?
-Bucause you must set some file in release folder.
+Bucause you must set some files in release folder.
 Then, your app can run.
-This document can tech you how to set file which app need in every project.
+This document can teach you how to set files which app need in every project.

 *TIPS:
 All releasing application have been deleted.
 It is necessary that rebuild it.*